discodamone/Input_Golf/docs/ApiRoutes.md

 We get the user's public profile information and save it in the session.

+## /api/user/progress
+Gets the user's profile and statistics

 ## /api/user/session
 Mostly used for debugging, lists the current items stored in the user's session.